HebiRobotics/hebi-matlab-examples/basic/README.txt

 # HEBI MATLAB API - Basic Examples

 This folder contains examples that help you get started with the HEBI Robotics APIs for MATLAB.
-The examples provided here [assume a single module and] work progressively through concepts that are documented in more detail at: http://docs.hebi.us/tools.html#matlab-api
+The examples provided here work progressively through concepts that are documented in more detail at: http://docs.hebi.us/tools.html#matlab-api